nelson-lojo/in-context-learning/README.md

 ## Getting started
 You can start by cloning the repo and following the steps below.

 1. Install the dependencies for our code using Conda.
 You may need to adjust the environment YAML file depending on your setup. *(we did not)*

     ```
     conda env create -f environment.yml
     conda activate in-context-learning
     ```

+    If you are trying to run the above lines in GitHub Codespaces and have created the environment.yml file but can't activate the in-context-learning environment, you may have to run the following:

+    ```
+    conda init zsh
+    zsh -l
+    ```

+    This names the shell to "zsh" then restarts it.
+Afterwards, you should be able to run "conda activate in-context-learning."

 2. Start training with: